SimonsRoad/StereoNet/README.md

 }

 ### Introduction
-I implement the real-tim stereo model according to the   XXX   model in pytorch
+I implement the real-time  stereo model according to the   XXX   model in pytorch

 | Method |EPE_all on sceneflow dataset |EPE_all on kitti2012 dataset|EPE_all on kitti2015 dataset|
 |:---|:---:|:---:|:---:|